lauuramarttin/GVSU-CIS350-DynamicDuo/README.md

 Train Network App

-Our project focuses on developing a train and passenger management system using Python and a database to store and manage travel information.
-This system allows us to add new trips for passengers, remove existing trips, and query both the trips of a specific passenger and the list of passengers on a particular train.
-By implementing a database, we can keep the data organized and persistently accessible, improving the efficiency of the system.
+This project uses C++ to simulate a train network, with core functionality to read initial data from text files to populate a train list and passenger map.
+Key functions will include adding/removing passenger trips, displaying passenger trip details, listing passengers on specific trains, and ordering passengers alphabetically across trains.
+Following the C++ backend, a frontend website will be developed to present and manage this data interactively for users

 ## Team Members and Roles